Question: How much does it cost to charter, rent, or lease the DOVER HARBOR?

 What is the schedule for the DOVER HARBOR?

 Answer: The DOVER HARBOR does not run on a set schedule.
 We operate the car on a first-come first-serve basis.
 To find out if the DOVER HARBOR is available for specific dates, let us know the itinerary and dates you are interested in traveling.
+Most of our trips operate in concert with regular Amtrak trains on the schedule of Amtrak trains, though we occasionally can be found on trips on other railroads.

 How many people can the DOVER HARBOR accommodate?